gbif/ipt/FAQ.wiki.md

 ### 7. What outgoing connections does the IPT make?

-During setup, and in test mode, the IPT makes secure HTTPS outgoing connections to https://gbrds.gbif-uat.org.
+During setup, and in test mode, the IPT makes secure HTTPS outgoing connections to https://gbrds.gbif-uat.org and https://tools.gbif.org.

 If configured in production mode, the IPT makes secure HTTPS outgoing connections to https://gbrds.gbif.org.